7Block Labs

 Non-Compliance Pitfalls: The Telegram Case

-- Telegram's attempt to conduct a $1.7 billion ICO was halted by the SEC for unregistered securities offering.
+• Telegram’s effort to pull off a $1.7 billion ICO hit a wall when the SEC stepped in, calling it an unregistered securities offering.

 Innovative Approaches: Securitize

-- Uses blockchain for investor accreditation, secondary trading, and reporting.
+• Leverages blockchain technology for things like investor accreditation, trading on the secondary market, and reporting.

 Upcoming Regulations and Frameworks

-- Asia-Pacific: Countries like Singapore and Japan are refining security token licenses to foster innovation.
+• Asia-Pacific: Places like Singapore and Japan are busy updating their security token licenses to encourage innovation in the crypto space.

 Impact of Decentralization and DAO Regulations